rufarokatsamba/ResolutionActionSystem_Backend/README.md

 - dotnet-core
 ---

-# Backend for Chillisoft resolution action system
+# Backend for resolution action system

 The backend web Api is built using .Net core 6.
 The implementation follows mediator and repository pattern using domain driven development with seperate class libraries.